GemHQ/round-rb/docs/advanced.md

 ### Configure

-* Create a new instance token in the management console.
+* Create a new admin token in the management console.
-	* Instance tokens are used in the application authentication scheme.
+	* Admin tokens are used in the application authentication scheme.
 When authenticating as an application, you will have full control of the applications wallets and allows a read only view of end user data if your app supports both.
 * __Keep the token safe__

 [[top]](README.md#round-rb-advanced-topics) [[back]](../README.md)